-- Create a stress-free working culture – By allocating resources correctly you can help people work in a stress-free environment, working on projects for the right amount of time and on projects they have the rights skills for.
+By allocating resources correctly you can help people work in a stress-free environment, working on projects for the right amount of time and on projects they have the rights skills for.
 You can make sure people aren’t overburdened by work or have too little work on.
 Resource allocation can also ensure there’s enough time to complete projects safely.
 These factors will result in high levels of employee well-being and job satisfaction, which will in turn drive productivity.

-- Improve visibility of resources – when you have full visibility over your resources, you can plan projects better and react better to change.
+When you have full visibility over your resources, you can plan projects better and react better to change.
 Again, this can lead to work running more smoothly, meaning that employees are less stressed and do not have to sit around waiting for work when projects break down.
 There’s nothing worse for productivity than a workplace where plans and schedules are changing all the time, and no one knows what is going on.
 A workplace like that can make it hard to prepare for the task at hand but also near-impossible to stick to targets and goals.